MichaelHallik/robot-framework-remote-swing-demo-project/README.md

 2. Optionally: an editor atop the RF.
 3. An installed Java JRE/JDK (1.6 or later).

+Tested only on Windows (7, 8, 10), but should run elsewhere.

 <b>To run the demo:</b>

 1. Download or clone the project.